CyPlayz/CyPlayz/README.md

 <h1 align="center"> 👋Hi there, I'm CyPlayz!</a></h1>

 I'm Connor Shults, aka Cylis Shults, aka CyPlayz!
-I'm a 17-year-old insirping computer engineering major, from Golconda IL.
-If you wish to contact me, please direct message me on Discord below.
+I'm a IT major, from Golconda IL.
+Feel free to message me on Discord!

 ## Contact